mustardseedstudios/div-e/docs/privacy-policy.md

 ## Who we are

 **Mustard Seed Studios**
-Support: open an issue on the GitHub repo or email: `support@mustardseedstudios.example`
+Support: open an issue on the GitHub repo or email: `mustardseedstudios+help@proton.me`
 Website: https://mustardseedstudios.github.io/div-e/

 > Replace the email above with your real support email if you have one.